Updated: Jan 9

 The following are some notable investment stoic-based rules of thumb:

-Start as young as you can.
-Even small amounts of money invested when you are younger can be worth many multiples at retirement.
-The time value of money is powerful!
-(7)
+Start saving as young as possible.
+Even small amounts of money invested when you are younger may be worth many multiples at retirement.
+One of the greatest gifts a parent or caregiver may give a child is the savings habit.
+The time value of money is powerful! [ix]

-The "3 key things" discipline is important to maintain for decades.
+The investment discipline, like the "3 key things," is important to maintain for decades.
 Consistency is important.

 Being adaptable is a beneficial arbitrageur's mindset.
 The previous consumer finance-based arbitrage examples have certain long-term assumptions that may change.
-Keep in mind, a “bad” year or 2 does not mean the assumptions are wrong.
-These are long-term assumptions and I expect some years will be below average.
+Keep in mind that a “bad” year or 2 does not mean the assumptions are wrong.
+These are long-term assumptions and you should expect some years will be below average.
 But what if your analysis suggests different long-term trends?
 For example, the prior mortgage arbitrage example uses an assumption of 4.5% annual appreciation.
 But what if your favorite city is different?
-This Case-Shiller graph (8) demonstrates a pretty wide home appreciation dispersion between Phoenix, at almost 10%, and Chicago, at just above 1%.
+This Case-Shiller graph [x] demonstrates a pretty wide home appreciation dispersion between Phoenix, at almost 10%, and Chicago, at just above 1%.
 To achieve arbitrage value, your adaptability may mean:

 Geographic Flexibility: Willingness to move to higher appreciation rate areas.
 Again, a couple of bad years may not change your perspective, but taking a long-term view and adapting is helpful to achieving arbitrage value.

 Arbitrage Risk Management: Your adaptability will also help you manage risk.
 If a change occurs, your ability to adapt will be helpful to maximize your long-term arbitrage value.
 For example, from a home value standpoint, the pandemic may cause long-term trend changes.
-That is, from a housing standpoint, dense urban areas may not be as attractive and less dense areas may be more favorable.
+That is, from a housing standpoint, dense urban areas may not be as attractive as less dense areas.

 So far, we have covered the Stoic’s Arbitrage framework, in terms of the stoic’s mindset, including education and learning deeply about your environment.
-Keeping in mind, your long-term financial health is not necessarily aligned to the profitability of consumer financial services companies or related providers.
+Keep in mind that your long-term financial health is not necessarily aligned with the profitability of consumer financial services companies or related providers.
 Once in the habit, you may apply stoic principles to your financial life.
 We provided a few high-impact examples in terms of building your consumer financial products knowledge and demonstrated a few stoic’s arbitrage scenarios to help you build significant long-term value.
-As shown in table (10), the Stoic's Arbitrage is real money and can be realized across multiple financial services products.
-Thinking long-term, or even multigenerational, is very helpful to clarifying consumer loans and related decisions.
+As shown in the table [xii], the Stoic's Arbitrage provides real money and can be realized across multiple financial services products.
+Thinking long-term, or even multigenerational, is very helpful in clarifying consumer loans and related decisions.
 Remember, a stoic believes in using the power of knowledge to avoid getting played or taken advantage of.
+You may have also noticed, the Stoic’s Arbitrage framework will be helpful for most major decisions.
+While not all decisions are financial, most do have a financial impact.

-You still may be wondering “why?”….what is the purpose of building long-term value using the Stoic’s Arbitrage?
-This is where the stoic’s kindness to others principle comes into focus.
-A stoic believes kindness to others is central to life.
-Building value and living in a modest, utilitarian manner can build your wealth capacity for kindness to others.
-While there are certainly other means to provide kindness, wealth will likely give you more options to deliver kindness to family, friends, and/or community.
-One of my favorite related bible verses is from 1 Peter 4: “Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace…”
+I believe kindness to others is central to life.
+Building wealth and living a value-focused lifestyle enables your capacity for kindness to others.
+While there are certainly other means to provide kindness, wealth will provide options to deliver kindness to family, friends, and/or our community.
+Our time-tested world religions often share a common humanity. [xiii] In terms of “kindness to others,” one of my favorite common humanity teachings is from The Bible, 1 Peter 4: “Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace…”

 Making the money!